Loren Eiseley: Purpose for mankind

 "In essay after essay," writes Wentz, "he writes as a magus, a spiritual master or a shaman who has seen into the very heart of the universe and shares his healing vision with those who live in a world of feeble sight.
 We must learn to see again, he tells us; we must rediscover the true center of the self in the otherness of nature."

 Death and burial

 Loren Eiseley died July 9, 1977, of cardiac arrest following surgery at the University of Pennsylvania Hospital.
 He was buried in West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.
 Eiseley's wife, Mabel Langdon Eiseley, died July 27, 1986, and is buried next to him, in the Westlawn section of the cemetery, in Lot 366.
 The inscription on their headstone reads, "We loved the earth but could not stay", which is a line from his poem The Little Treasures.

 A library in the Lincoln City Libraries public library system is named after Eiseley.

-Loren Eiseley was awarded the Distinguished Nebraskan Award and inducted into the Nebraska Hall of Fame.
-A bust of him resides in the Nebraska State Capitol.
+Loren Eiseley was awarded the Distinguished Nebraskan Award and, in 1986, inducted into the Nebraska Hall of Fame.
+A bust of him resides in that hall of fame.